-The XYZ protocol is not intended to be directly compatible with OAuth 2, much in the same way that OAuth 2 was not directly compatible with OAuth 1.
+GNAP is not intended to be directly compatible with OAuth 2, much in the same way that OAuth 2 was not directly compatible with OAuth 1.
 However, the concepts and many of the goals should feel familiar to developers used to these existing protocols and their extensions.
 Concepts from OAuth 2, OIDC, PKCE, UMA, CIBA, OBUK, FAPI, and a host of other extensions and profiles are being analyzed and adapted in the design of GNAP, but with a mind toward taking the best aspects of all of them and applying them in a consistent way.

 GNAP has several core features that drive its design principles, and these are key to providing a consistent data model:

 And most importantly, GNAP seeks to build out a protocol that doesn't have the same assumptions as OAuth 2 by carefully examining and questioning all aspects of OAuth 2 and its extensions.
 Nothing is considered sacred, even as we build in a world already full of OAuth 2.
 This lets us question the utility of protocol elements like the

 client_id and figure out if and how they fit into the new world.